Jason Pargin: Writing career

-His first novel John Dies at the End was at first rejected by publishers, and Pargin considered taking it down until indie horror publisher Permuted Press agreed to publish the novel in 2007.
+Pargin's first novel John Dies at the End was at first rejected by publishers, and he considered withdrawing it from consideration until indie horror publisher Permuted Press agreed to publish it in 2007.
 A second edition by Thomas Dunne Books was published with additional material as a hardcover on September 29, 2009.
-After enjoying some success, it came to the attention of Don Coscarelli, who decided to adapt it as a film.
-In 2007, Coscarelli optioned the film rights to John Dies at the End.
-Filming took place from late 2010 until January 2011 at locations in Southern California.
+Three further novels in the series have been published: This Book Is Full of Spiders (2012), What the Hell Did I Just Read (2017) and If This Book Exists, You're in the Wrong Universe (2022).